 Many of the world's most important historical documents were written with quill pens.
-Now your child can make his own, and experiment writing with a feather pen-- just like Washington and Jefferson.
+Show your child how to make his own quill pen, and then have him experiment writing with it—just like Washington and Jefferson.

 The Declaration of Independence, the U.S. Constitution, the Magna Carta, and many other vital documents were written and signed with quill pens.
 In fact, the word "pen" comes from the Latin word "penna", which means feather.